NTSC: Transmission modulation method

-An NTSC television channel as transmitted occupies a total bandwidth of 6 MHz.
-The actual video signal, which is amplitude-modulated, is transmitted between 500 kHz and 5.45 MHz above the lower bound of the channel.
-The video carrier is 1.25 MHz above the lower bound of the channel.
-Like most AM signals, the video carrier generates two sidebands, one above the carrier and one below.
-The sidebands are each 4.2 MHz wide.
-The entire upper sideband is transmitted, but only 1.25 MHz of the lower sideband, known as a vestigial sideband, is transmitted.
-The color subcarrier, as noted above, is 3.579545 MHz above the video carrier, and is quadrature-amplitude-modulated with a suppressed carrier.
-The audio signal is frequency modulated, like the audio signals broadcast by FM radio stations in the 88–108 MHz band, but with a 25 kHz maximum frequency deviation, as opposed to 75 kHz as is used on the FM band, making analog television audio signals sound quieter than FM radio signals as received on a wideband receiver.
-The main audio carrier is 4.5 MHz above the video carrier, making it 250 kHz below the top of the channel.
-Sometimes a channel may contain an MTS signal, which offers more than one audio signal by adding one or two subcarriers on the audio signal, each synchronized to a multiple of the line frequency.
-This is normally the case when stereo audio and/or second audio program signals are used.
-The same extensions are used in ATSC, where the ATSC digital carrier is broadcast at 0.31 MHz above the lower bound of the channel.
+A transmitted NTSC television channel has a total bandwidth of 6 MHz.
+The actual video signal, which is amplitude-modulated, is transmitted between 500 kHz and 5.45 MHz above the lower end of the channel.
+The video carrier is 1.25 MHz above the lower end of the channel.
+Like most AM signals, the video carrier generates two sidebands: one above the carrier and one below.
+Each sideband is 4.2 MHz wide.
+The upper sideband is transmitted, but only 1.25 MHz of the lower sideband (known as a vestigial sideband) is transmitted.
+The color subcarrier, 3.579545 MHz above the video carrier, is quadrature-amplitude-modulated with a suppressed carrier.
+The audio signal is frequency modulated with a 25-kHz maximum frequency deviation, less than the 75 kHz deviation on the FM band.
+The main audio carrier is 4.5 MHz above the video carrier, 250 kHz below the top of the channel.
+Sometimes a channel may contain an MTS signal, which offers more than one audio signal by adding one or two subcarriers to the audio signal; this is normally the case when stereo audio or second audio program signals are used.
+The same extensions are used in ATSC, whose digital carrier is 0.31 MHz above the low end of the channel.

-"Setup" is a 54 mV (7.5 IRE) voltage offset between the "black" and "blanking" levels.
-It is unique to NTSC.
-CVBS stands for Color, Video, Blanking, and Sync.